 How to Use Aquafaba

 Aquafaba can be used for many purposes, including meringues, mayo, and marshmallow fluff, as well as in baking.
 One whole egg is equivalent to about 3 tablespoons of aquafaba.
 To substitute one egg white, use 2 tablespoons and to substitute one yolk, use 1 tablespoon.

-	To make a meringue from aquafaba, start with draining your chickpeas, using a bowl to catch the aquafaba.
+To make a meringue from aquafaba, start by draining your chickpeas, using a bowl to catch the aquafaba.
 Then add 1/8th teaspoon of cream of tartar for every can worth of aquafaba.
-Use a hand mixer to beat for several minutes then slowly add however much sugar your recipe calls for a tablespoon at a time, thoroughly mixing it in before adding another tablespoon.
+Use a hand mixer to beat for several minutes, then slowly add however much sugar your recipe calls for a tablespoon at a time, thoroughly mixing it in before adding another tablespoon.
 You should be able to get stiff peaks from your aquafaba meringue.